NohaElsayedJ/Landing-Page/README.md

 ## Dependencies

-I was confused about the Active Section part so i searched on google to get the position of the viewPort section https://gist.github.com/davidtheclark/5515733
+I was confused about the Active Section part so i searched on github to get the position of the viewPort section https://gist.github.com/davidtheclark/5515733